Tidal interactions and principle of corresponding states: from micro to macro cosmos. A century after van der Waals' Nobel Prize: Intersections between real and VDW isothermals of equal temperature

-which holds only for the critical isothermal curve, $\sT=1$.
-Accordingly, the abscissa of the intersection point, {\sf C}, between a selected VDW isothermal curve and related real isothermal curve, see Fig.\,\ref{f:vrar}, cannot occur at $\sV_{\rm C}=1$ unless the critical isothermal curve is considered.
-Then the third-degree equation, Eq.\,(\ref{eq:3Wrr}), must be solved in the general case by use of Eqs.\,(\ref{seq:rsol}).
-The results are shown in Tab.\,\ref{t:vispo}, where the following parameters (in reduced variables) are listed for each VDW isothermal curve, see Fig.\,\ref{f:vrar}: the temperature, $\sT$, the lower volume limit, $\sV_{\rm A}$, for which the liquid and vapour phase coexist; the extremum point (minimum) volume, $\sV_{\rm B}$; the intermediate volume, $\sV_{\rm C}$, for which the pressure equals its counterpart related to the corresponding lower and upper volume limit, for which the liquid and vapour phase coexist; the extremum point (maximum) volume, $\sV_{\rm D}$; the upper volume limit, $\sV_{\rm E}$, for which the liquid and vapour phase coexist; the extremum point (minimum) pressure, $\sP_B$; the pressure, $\sP_A=\sP_C=\sP_E$, related to the horisontal real isothermal curve; the extremum point (maximum) pressure, $\sP_D$.
+holds only for the critical isothermal, $\sT=1$.
+Accordingly, the abscissa of the intersection point, {\sf C}, between a selected VDW isothermal and related real isothermal, see Fig.\,\ref{f:vrar100}, cannot occur at $\sV_{\rm C}=1$ unless the critical isothermal is considered.
+Then the third-degree equation, Eq.\,(\ref{eq:3Wrr}), must be solved in the general case $(\sV_{\rm C}\ne1)$ by use of Eqs.\,(\ref{seq:rsol}).

-The locus of the intersections between VDW and real isothermal curves is represented in Fig.\,\ref{f:vris} as a trifid curve, where the left, the right, and the middle branch correspond to $\sV_{\rm A}$, $\sV_{\rm E}$, and $\sV_{\rm C}$, respectively.
-The common starting point coincides with the critical point.
-The locus of the VDW isothermal curve extremum points is represented in Fig.\,\ref{f:vris} as a dotted curve starting from the critical point, where the left and the right branch corresponds to minimum and maximum points, respectively.

-A fluid state can be represented in reduced variables as ($\sV$, $\sP$, $\sT$), where one variable may be expressed as a function of the remaining two, by use of the reduced ideal gas equation of state, Eq.\,(\ref {eq:ri}), or the reduced VDW equation of state, Eq.\,(\ref{eq:rW1}).
-The formulation in terms of reduced variables, Eqs.\,(\ref{eq:rv}), makes the related equation of state universal i.e. it holds for any fluid.
-Similarly, the Lane-Emden equation expressed in polytropic (dimensionless) variables, describes the whole class of polytropic gas spheres with assigned polytropic index, in hydrostatic equilibrium (e.g., Chandrasekhar 1939, Chap.\,IV, \S4).

-The states of two fluids with equal ($\sV$, $\sP$, $\sT$), are defined as corresponding states.
-The mere existence of an equation of state yields the following result. \begin{trivlist} \item[ \labelsep{\bf Law of corresponding states.}] \sl Given two fluids, the equality between two among three reduced variables, $\sV$, $\sP$, $\sT$, implies the equality between the remaining related reduced variables i.e. the two fluids are in corresponding states. \end{trivlist} The law was first formulated by van der Waals in 1880.
-For further details refer to specific textbooks (e.g., LL67, Chap.\,VIII, \S85).